Save money and make a difference by GOING PURPLE

 A 12 minute summary of how Scottish Veterans Residences save lives and enrich communities

 Jo was spending time with some of his family in the Midlands.
 He wasn’t on holiday.
 His marriage was falling apart, and he needed some respite from the noise.
 As he spent most evenings alone in his aunt’s spare room, he started educating himself on an Ai Platform called Night-café.
 He had attempted drawing and painting a couple of times but had no idea what he was doing.
 Night-café seemed to be cutting his learning curve.
-Summer 2023 Joseph moved back to Glasgow to try one last time with his wife (Kirsty Morrison-Meade) to mend their marriage.
-In July they both decided it wasn’t going to work and Joseph found himself homeless.
-A good friend of Jo’s who is still serving recommended he contact SSAFA.
+Summer 2023 Joseph moved back to Glasgow to try one last time with his wife Kirsty Morrison-Meade to mend their marriage.
+In July they both decided it wasn’t going to work and Jo found himself homeless.

 Do you know someone who might benefit from getting in touch with Scottish Veteran's Residences?
 Have a project or a question about their services?
 SVR are always happy to chat!
 Get in touch today to learn more about how they can help..